EnduIf/rive-web-component/readme.md

-> will change (override) the currently playing animation and return a promise which resolves when the animation ended (when the current animations gets override the promise will get rejected!!)
+> Will change (override) the currently playing animation and return a promise which resolves when the animation ended (when the current animations gets override the promise will get rejected!!)